By Tim Lambert

 In Sumer (now Iraq) in 2000 BC people believed that tooth decay was caused by worms.
 This strange belief carried on in the West until Tudor Times.

-The Etruscans an ancient civilisation who lived in Italy after 800 BC were excellent dentists.
+The Etruscans, an ancient civilization that existed in Italy after 800 BC were excellent dentists.
 They made false teeth from human or animal teeth held together with gold bands.
 They also used gold appliances to hold loose teeth in place (e.g. if the bone around the teeth was wasting away).
 The Romans used similar dental methods.
 Meanwhile about 400 BC the Greek doctor Hippocrates described diseases of the mouth.

-In the Middle Ages the only educated people were the clergy.
-Monks acted as doctors, surgeons and dentists.
+In the Early Middle Ages monks acted as doctors, surgeons and dentists.
 However in the early 12th century the Church forbade clergy to do operations of any kind.
 In their place a new type of craftsman called a barber-surgeon emerged.
 As well as cutting hair and doing surgery he pulled teeth!

 In the 18th century dentistry became more scientific.
 In 1728 a French dentist called Pierre Fauchard published a book called The Surgeon Dentist.
 In 1771 an Englishman called John Hunter published a book called The Natural History of the Human Teeth.

 Dentistry took huge leaps in the late 18th century and the 19th century.
 Porcelain false teeth were invented in 1770.
 In 1790 Josiah Flagg invented the dentists chair.
 In 1832 James Snell invented a reclining chair.
 In 1877 Basil Manly Wilkerson invented a hydraulic chair.
 Furthermore for centuries rich patients had gold fillings but amalgam was first used in Europe around 1820.